mzpqnxow/pybuild23/QUICKSTART.md

 Skip the README and get started

+## First...

+Try the -devel branch ... the layout might be less overwhelming to the eye, and less confusing

 ## Starting a fresh project

 If you are starting with an empty project and nothing yet in source control, try this